 The other three clusters are Nonlinear Dynamics of Natural Systems (NDNS+), Genootschap voor Meetkunde en Quantummechanica (GQT), and Stochastics--Theoretical and Applied Research (STAR).
-All four clusters are funded by NWO-EW.
+All four clusters are funded by NWO.

-We organise a semi-annual DIAMANT symposium: in the last week of May, and in the last week of November.
-We contribute to the national mathematics master programme mastermath as well as the research school WONDER.
+We organise a semi-annual DIAMANT symposium: one directly following upon the NMC, and one in the last week of November.

 DIAMANT comprises participants from CWI, Radboud Universiteit Nijmegen, Rijksuniversiteit Groningen, TU Delft, TU Eindhoven, Universiteit Leiden, Universiteit van Tilburg, Universiteit Twente, Universiteit Utrecht, Universiteit van Amsterdam and Vrije Universiteit Amsterdam.